ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### float4 eulertoq(float3 v)

 {
-    //convert euler angle to quaternion
+    creates a quaternion from euler angles
 }